 Summer is the season for cocktails—margaritas, mojitos, a Moscow mule (or three).
 But your favorite boozy concoctions can be overflowing with sugar and empty calories, not so great if you’re trying to stay on the health wagon while you relax and rejuvenate.
+The same is true of many store-bought lemonades, iced tea, and sodas.
 That’s why we rounded up easy, refreshing, and delicious ways to make your summertime sips skinnier.

 Related Reading: The Best Reusable Straws